kwanghoon/yapb/doc/Tutorial-syntax-completion.md

 $ stack exec arith-exe     <====== To start a server
 ~~~

+You need to have three Emacs scripts: load.el, popup.el, and syntaxcompletion-mode.el.
+You can simply copy these three files from yapb/app/syntaxcompletion/examples/{load,popup,syntaxcompletion-mode}.el to your directory, say, app/example/.

-You launch an Emacs window to open a program file, say, *app/example/test1.arith*.
+Then run Emacs to open a program file, say, *app/example/test1.arith*.
+The following commands are available.
-- Give an Emacs command, *M-x load-file*, to enter *load.el* in the same directory as the program file,
+- *M-x load-file*, to enter *load.el* in the same directory (app/example/)
+- *M-x syntaxcomplete-mode* for a simple mode
-- Choose a mode either by *M-x syntaxcomplete-mode* and *M-x syntaxcomplete-mode-nested* for computing simple candidates and nested candidates.
+- *M-x syntaxcomplete-mode-nested* for a nested mode

 Now you are assumed to edit the program text.
 ~~~